Sapa Heaven Gate Travel Guide 2026 – Complete Experience & Tips

 Sapa Cloud Dragon Glass Bridge

-The Sapa Cloud Dragon Glass Bridge was officially opened in 2020 and is situated on the O Quy Ho Pass.
-Here, visitors walk on a glass bridge with the entrance path leading deep into the mountain.
-After that, an elevator system with a 70m diagonal lift takes visitors to a height of 2,200m above sea level, and the bridge is suspended 60m from the mountain wall, creating a sensation of floating in mid-air.
-The ticket price here is 400,000 VND/adult and 200,000 VND/child.
+The Sapa Cloud Dragon Glass Bridge opened in 2020 and is located on O Quy Ho Pass.
+Visitors start by walking along a glass path that leads deep into the mountain.
+Then, a 70m diagonal elevator takes them to 2,200m above sea level.
+The bridge is suspended 60m from the mountain wall, giving a thrilling floating-in-the-air feeling.
+Tickets cost 400,000 VND for adults and 200,000 VND for children.

 Notes when visiting the Sapa Heavenly Gate